 For some forwarders, CargoWise remains the best fit despite the cost increase.
 If you genuinely use the platform's advanced capabilities and global network, the value may justify the price.
 The question is whether you are paying for what you actually use, or paying for a platform built for companies much larger than yours.

-For mid-size forwarders processing 200-500 shipments monthly, paying enterprise prices for a fraction of enterprise functionality may not make sense.
+For mid-size forwarders processing 200 to 500 shipments monthly, paying enterprise prices for a fraction of enterprise functionality may not make sense.
 The December 2025 pricing change has made that calculation more stark.

 The CargoWise pricing story is still unfolding.
 Several developments will shape how this plays out over the rest of the year.